PART ONE - PART TWO - PART THREE - PART FOUR

 Bugs & Tweety: Watch the Birdie was the most '50s-friendly video in the series, with such entries as Rabbit Rampage, Dog Pounded, and Foxy by Proxy.
 A bit more character interaction was found on Bugs & Daffy: What's Up, Duck?, which paired them up in The Iceman Ducketh and The Abominable Snow Rabbit in addition to Bugs and Thugs and Daffy's Inn Trouble.
 After a frustrating year of repeats, some Road Runner debuts were finally available on Bugs & Road Runner: Runaway Rabbit such as Highway Runnery and the Oscar-nominated Beep Prepared, in addition to the Bugs shorts Lighter Than Hare and The Unmentionables.
 Road Runner returned on Bugs & Speedy: Hare Today, Gone Tomorrow via the oddball The Wild Chase, which was featured with such debuts as Assault and Peppered, False Hare, and the cult classic Rabbit's Kin with Pete Puma.
 Finally, Marvin the Martian headlined his first ever video with Bugs & Marvin: Martian Mayhem--even though little Marvin material was left to release on video!
 Nevertheless, Mad as a Mars Hare and 1980's Duck Dodgers and the Return of the 24 1/2th Century were highlighted along with Hyde and Hare and From Hare to Heir.

-Unfortunately, despite clearly being groomed as the heir apparent to the Stars of Space Jam series, this interesting collection would never see an American release.
-In fact, the Bugs & Friends series would notoriously be released in almost every international video market except the United States and Canada: Germany, France, Mexico, Italy, Singapore, even the Czech Republic!
-It is unknown what prevented the assortment from being marketed in the United States.
+Unfortunately, despite clearly being groomed as the continuation of the Stars of Space Jam series--and despite contents clearly meant to complement fans' existing collections--this interesting assortment would never see an American release.
+In fact, the Bugs & Friends series would notoriously be released in almost every international video market except the United States and Canada: Brazil, Croatia, Finland, France, Germany, Italy, Mexico, the Netherlands, Poland, Russia, Spain, even the Czech Republic!
+It is unknown what prevented the line from being marketed in the United States.
 Did the Stars of Space Jam videos perform below expectations?
 Was Warner Home Video worried that the selection of cartoons would turn off consumers?
 Was the inclusion of Speedy Gonzales giving the label some politically correct cold feet, given the controversy MGM/UA faced over the release of Bugs Bunny Nips the Nips?
 Whatever the reason was, it would be another year before an English-language version was made available anywhere.

 As 1998 approached, Warner Bros. was focused on celebrating the studio's seventy-fifth anniversary.
 Warner Home Video did its part throughout the year by reissuing a number of titles and offering promotional incentives and rebates on others.
 The Looney Tunes weren't exactly going to be a major factor in the promotion, but the label did have various plans for the franchise; some good, some questionable.